 A. Matter of Conviction

-As Christians may arrive at different conclusions after seeing the same evidence/arguments, this issue is more a matter of conscience.
+There is no command about investing in the Bible.
+Christians may arrive at different conclusions after seeing the same evidence/arguments, making this issue more a matter of conscience.
 In 1 Corinthians 8 Paul details a conscience issue regarding meat sacrificed to idols and how the Corinthians were to deal with it.
 For some, eating meat sacrificed to inanimate objects did not impact their conscience, and they could eat the meat without any qualms.
 For others who were saved out of a lifestyle of idol worship, they couldn’t eat the meat without thinking about the idols.
 Neither point of view was condemned by Paul, as he pointed out it was a matter of conscience.
-When instances like that arise, we are called to love one another, whether we agree with them or not, and yield to the weaker brother.
+When instances like this arise, we are called to love one another, whether we agree with them or not, and yield to the weaker brother.

 If the Lord has pricked your conscience and you feel that Faith Based Investing is the best way to honor Him, then find a solution to help you reach that goal.
 If you don’t understand why this is a concern, then continue to invest in a way that is consistent with your convictions.